arcus/education_modules/bash_conditionals_loops/bash_conditionals_loops.md

 Loops are great for doing the same thing over and over again, but what if you only want to run the command sometimes?
 Maybe you want to record the filename in a list, but only if the file is non-empty.

-This is where conditional statements come in!
-A conditional evaluates if a statement is true, and if it is true, executes a command.
+This is where **conditional statements** come in!
+A **conditional** evaluates if a statement is true or false, and if it is true, executes a command.
 The most basic conditional statements take the form "if/then."

 "**If** the file is empty, **then** delete the file."